Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 This does not, of course, mean that disk instability does not occur.
-As we have emphasized, fragmentation is expected to occur only at large disk radii, whereas almost all known exoplanets have been discovered via search techniques that are most sensitive to planets with small to intermediate separations.
-If disk instability does occur (and yields planets rather than more massive substellar or stellar companions) then we would expect a second population of massive planets in wide orbits \citep{boley09}, with a different host metallicity distribution \citep{rice03c}.
-The HR~8799 \citep{marois08} system, in which 3 very massive planets orbit at projected separations between 24 and 68~AU, is currently the only known example of an extrasolar planetary systems whose properties hint at a disk instability origin \citep{dodson-robinson09,kratter10}.
-My own opinion is that the evidence for disk instability furnished by the HR~8799 system -- whose formation is something of a puzzle for {\em either} mechanism -- is inconclusive.
-Forthcoming improvements to direct imaging surveys should yield a much better idea of whether, in fact, there is a second population of planets formed from fragmentation in the outer disk.
+As we have emphasized fragmentation is expected to occur only at large disk radii, whereas almost all known exoplanets have been discovered via search techniques that are most sensitive to planets with small to intermediate separations.
+If disk instability does occur then we would expect a second population of massive planets in wide orbits \citep{boley09} with a different host metallicity distribution \citep{rice03c}.
+Among known systems HR~8799 \citep{marois08} is the closest to matching the expectations for a system formed via disk instability, but the evidence (for either fragmentation or core accretion) is inconclusive and to date there are no planets that clearly demand a disk instability origin.